-Have you ever ordered food at a restaurant and gotten sick afterwards?
+Have you ever ordered food at a restaurant and gotten sick afterward?
 Maybe you even told the waitstaff you were gluten-free.
 And maybe what you ordered was marked as gluten-free OR it was on the gluten-free menu.
-Either way you know that you just found some hidden gluten in restaurant food.
+Either way, you know that you just found some hidden gluten in restaurant food.
 It’s happened to us all.
 You might not truly know what it was that made you sick, but you know that something in that meal made you sick.

 Now I could certainly go on and on about the inherent issues presented with the goofy labeling the restaurant industry uses to skirt the FDA gluten-free labeling decision and why so many restaurants have stopped using the phrase gluten free to even describe their menu, but I won’t.
 You can read more about that here.
 And I’m not going to go into issues of cross contamination nor gluten free restaurant certification because that’s a topic for another time.